SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 ### comeassdir

-Comeassdir is the three properties commutativity, associativity, and distributivity.
+»⟮Comeassdir⟯« is the three properties ⟮＿commutativity＿⟯, ⟮＿associativity＿⟯, and ⟮＿distributivity＿⟯.

 #### commutative